shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 Protected attributes are attributes defined with an underscore prefixed to their identifier eg. \_sara.
 They can still be accessed and modified from outside the class they are defined in but a responsible developer should refrain from doing so.

 ## Private
 Private attributes are attributes with double underscore prefixed to their identifier eg. \_\_ansh.
 They cannot be accessed or modified from the outside directly and will result in an AttributeError if such an attempt is made

-## #Private
-Private attributes are attributes with double underscore prefixed to their identifier eg. \_\_ansh.
-They cannot be accessed or modified from the outside directly and will result in an AttributeError if such an attempt is made

 # Other types or objects